 # new StopWatch(autoStartopt)

-Tracks elapsed time using the highest precision timer available, supports pausing, resuming, and recording labeled laps for diagnostics and benchmarking.
+This class tracks elapsed time using the highest precision timer available.
+It supports pausing, resuming, and recording labeled laps for diagnostics and benchmarking.

 sequenceDiagram participant Client participant StopWatch participant Clock as now() Client->>StopWatch: start() StopWatch->>Clock: now() Clock-->>StopWatch: timestamp Client->>StopWatch: lap() StopWatch->>Clock: now() Clock-->>StopWatch: timestamp StopWatch-->>Client: Lap Client->>StopWatch: pause() StopWatch->>Clock: now() Clock-->>StopWatch: timestamp